alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

 The benefit lies in the significantly reduced number of trained weights compared to those in the base model, while maintaining the accuracy.
 Furthermore, the quantized model occupies much less RAM space than the original one (the google-t5/t5 3B model memory footprint reduces from approximately 11.4GB to just 4.29GB), allowing for development on a powerful local machine or a free Google Colab instance.

-In this tutorial, T5 model is used with three billion parameters.
+In this tutorial, the T5 model is used with three billion parameters.
 T5 is an encoder-decoder model and performs efficiently for Seq2Seq tasks.

 ```python
 from transformers import AutoTokenizer